taichi-dev/taichi/docs/contributor_guide.rst

   This is done by **capitalizing PR tags**:

    - PRs with visible/notable features to the users should be marked with tags starting with **the first letter capitalized**, e.g. ``[Metal], [OpenGL], [IR], [Lang], [CLI]``.
      When releasing a new version, a script will generate a changelog with these changes (PR title) highlighted.
-Therefore it is **important** to make sure the end-users can understand what your PR does based on your PR title.
+Therefore it is **important** to make sure the end-users can understand what your PR does, **based on your PR title**.
    - Other PRs (underlying development/intermediate implementation) should use tags with **everything in lowercase letters**: e.g. ``[metal], [opengl], [ir], [lang], [cli]``.

 Tips on the Taichi compiler development